Team Alberta Female Program

 Final Selection: After the provincial camp, a shortlist of players are identified to continue through a fall training camp and scouting process.
 The fall camp will include on and off-ice sessions, and some exhibition games.
 From here, the Team Alberta coaching staff announce the final 20-player roster.

-Fall Selection Camp will be held in September 2017, location TBD.
+Fall Selection Camp will be held in Edmonton September 29 - October 1

 Team Alberta: Team Alberta will compete at either the National Women’s Under-18 Hockey Championship or the Canada Winter Games.
 The National Women’s Under-18 Championship includes a combination of provincial and regional teams: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario Red and Blue, Quebec and Team Atlantic.
 That event is usually held in November of non-Canada Winter Games years.
 Canada Winter Games are held every four years, with the next Games set for Red Deer in 2019.